th0masb/jflow/README.md

  integrated with these iterators to facilitate easy construction, manipulation and conversion to/from standard `Collection` implementations.

-The (imo) unnecessary verbosity of the stream API in a sequential setting coupled with my desire for an immutable and ergonomic list motivated me to write this library.
+In a sequential context I felt streams were unnecessarily verbose and lacked functionality compared to similar constructs in other languages (such as iterators in Rust).
+Coupled with my desire for an immutable and ergonomic list I decided it would be a good use of time to create this library.
+It is designed to complement streams, not replace them completely.
+I generally use streams in a parallel setting and iterators in a sequential setting.
 Writing Java has become much better for me - increased readability with less characters with less bugs and with more enjoyment.
 I hope this library can be of use to other people.

 ---
 #### Accessing and using this library